What Is a Minimum Viable Product (MVP)?

 Behavioral analytics in action

 Suppose a B2B project management app wants to validate a new feature that helps users tag colleagues in notes on existing task cards.
-Product managers can use funnel analysis to see how users engage with the feature on their customer journey.
+Product managers can use to see how users engage with the feature on their customer journey.
 For example, do they use the feature and immediately drop off or continue using the app?
 The former could be a sign of friction—or that the feature should be deprecated altogether.
 Behavioral analytics can help product teams investigate and know for sure.

 5. Scale the MVP to a more robust product